 Number, distribution and variance:-

 A large sample size allows physicians to determine the confidence interval and limits of a condition or a procedure.
-Confidence intervals provide us with an upper and lower limit around our sample mean, and within this interval we can then be confident we have captured the population mean.
-The lower limit and upper limit around our sample mean tells us the range of values our true population mean is likely to lie within.
+Confidence intervals provide us with an upper and lower limit around our sample mean, and within this interval, we can then be confident we have captured the population mean.
+The lower limit and upper limit around our sample mean tell us the range of values our true population mean is likely to lie within.
 Thus -

 Confidence interval = sample mean ± margin of error